chen-gloria/chen-gloria/README.md

 I'm working as a Software Engineer at <a href="https://www.lesmills.com.au/" target="_blank">Les Mills Asia Pacific</a>.

-My motto: Happy hacking & coding! 💡
+Motto: Happy hacking & coding! 💡

-I like building things every day.
+Love building things every day.

 My goal is to build great pieces of software.

-I code Laravel, Symfony, Vue.
-I play with Raspberrypi.
-I'm interested in C++, Docker, AI, aerospace and medical engineering.
+I have experience in Laravel, Symfony, Vue.
+I like playing with Raspberrypi.
+Plus, I'm interested in C++, Docker, AI, aerospace and medical engineering.

-Happy to have a chat!
+Happy to have a chat.

 :email: Email: chen.gloria@outlook.com